Skip to main content

 Alumni Choir Dress Rehearsal

-Alumni Choir will meet in Herrick Chapel for a short dress rehearsal prior to performance at Alumni Assembly.
+The Alumni Choir will meet in Herrick Chapel for a short dress rehearsal before the Alumni Assembly performance.

 Alumni Choir